 Altitude Adjustments for Boiling Water Bath Canner

-There are a number of circumstances that affect whether or how well your jam sets:
+There are a number of circumstances that affect whether or how well your Homemade Raspberry Jam sets:

 Never EVER double a jelly or jam recipe.
 For some reason, this effects the setting.